Neuronal diversity can improve machine learning for physics and beyond: Algorithm

-As an example of a learned diversity neural network (LDNN), construct a feed-forward classifier neural network whose neurons are sub-networks that modify base activation functions (like zero, identity, sigmoid, or sine functions).
-Train the classifier with many input-output pairs.
-Quantify the difference between the expected and correct classifications with an error or loss function.
-Compute the gradient of the loss function with respect to the classifier's weights and biases, and lower the loss by shifting its weights and biases down this gradient (inner loop).
-Periodically compute the gradient of the loss function with respect to the \textit{sub-networks'} weights and biases~\cite{maclaurin2015gradientbased}, and further lower the loss by shifting \textit{their} weights and biases down this gradient (outer loop).
-Repeat to improve accuracy.
+To create a learned diversity neural network (LDNN), incorporate sub-networks initialized to simple activations (like identity, ramp, or sigmoid functions).
+Train the network with many input-output pairs.
+Quantify the difference between the actual and expected outputs with a loss function $\mathcal{L}$.
+In an inner loop, compute the gradient of the loss function with respect to the network's weights and biases, and lower the loss by shifting its weights and biases down this gradient.
+In an outer loop, compute the gradient of the loss function with respect to the \textit{sub-networks'} weights and biases~\cite{maclaurin2015gradientbased}, and further lower the loss by shifting the sub-networks' weights and biases down \textit{this} gradient, thereby evolving new activations.
+Repeat to minimize loss.

-The classifier error or loss $\mathcal{L}(\theta,\theta_A, i)$ depends on the network weights and biases $\theta$, the sub-networks weights and biases $\theta_A$ that instantiate the activations of hidden-layer neurons, and the inputs $i$.
-The randomly shuffled inputs are the stochastic driver that buffets the weights and biases as they adjust to lower levels (during the meta-learning inner loop).
-Periodically the activation weights and biases open extra dimensions or degrees of freedom to further lower the levels (during the meta-learning outer loop), as in Fig.~\ref{fig:MetaGradDescent}.
+In the inner loop, the randomly shuffled inputs are the stochastic driver that buffets the network weights and biases $\theta$ as they adjust to lower the loss.
+In the outer loop, the activation sub-network weights and biases $\theta_s$ open extra dimensions or degrees of freedom to further lower the loss.
+Figure~\ref{fig:MetaGradDescent} provides an overview, and Algorithm~\ref{metalearn2} provides details.